Diseases and Pathogens

 Examples:Typhoid, cholera, jaundice.

-Prevention of spread of communicable diseases:
+Prevention of the Spread of Diseases:

 - All utensils should be washed and cleaned properly.